maj113/Angel6/README.md

     - The API latency will be shown.
     - Credits and additional information may also be sent to the logging channel.

-8. You can now interact with the bot using its available commands in Discord.
+8. You should now be able to interact with the bot using its available commands in Discord.

 </details>